iamHrithikRaj/gip/CONTRIBUTING.md

-# Contributing to GIP
+# Contributing to Gip

-First off, thank you for considering contributing to GIP!
-It's people like you that make GIP such a great tool.
+First off, thank you for considering contributing to Gip!
+It's people like you that make Gip such a great tool.

 ## Table of Contents